ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 - Upload the raw Document content using HTTP POST given its ID to `/v2/groups/documents/<DOCUMENT_ID>/upload` as an `octet-stream`
 (A Document may be updated using an HTTP PUT to this same endpoint)

-NOTE: Any filetype may be uploaded to the system, which are stored and not rendered for security considerations
+NOTE: Any file type may be uploaded to the system, which are stored and not rendered for security considerations

 #### Malware Documents